 5. The Miscalculations of Lightning Girl

 The Miscalculations of Lightning Girl Lucy is a middle school-age student, and a few years ago, she was struck by lightning.
 This lightning strike left her with genius math ability like she is a math savant she can do.
 But the problem is she is now obsessed with germs and very antisocial.
-She pretty much wants to hang out in her apartment with her grandmother and get on math websites and answer people’s hard math questions.
-She wants to go to college online because she wants to hang out at home and now go anywhere.
+She wants to hang out in her apartment with her grandmother, get on math websites, and answer people’s hard math questions.
+She wants to attend college online because she wants to hang out at home and not go anywhere.

 Instead of going to college, her grandmother informs her that she’s going to middle school.
 Lucy is worried her OCD is going to cause problems.
 She doesn’t want to go to middle school.
-But grandma thinks that she needs to before she goes to college.
-She needs to develop some of those social skills and get used to being around people.
-Some things she does with her OCD make her stick out and stand out, and she feels uncomfortable in school.
+But Grandma thinks that she needs to before she goes to college.
+She needs to develop social skills and get used to being around people.
+Some things she does with her OCD make her stand out and stand out, and she feels uncomfortable in school.

 Like Restart, the book and the main story are centered around a class project.
-Lucy and two other students have to do something extraordinary in this class project.
+Lucy and two other students must do something extraordinary in this class project.
 Moreover, they can pick what they want to do and their project.
 Lucy doesn’t want to be partners with anyone, and it starts rough.
-She is partnered with a girl who is probably her closest friend and the boy who cheated off her paper earlier in the year.
-Some drama pulls them apart and watching them try to come back together and watching this friendship grow.
+She is partnered with a girl who is probably her closest friend and the boy who cheated on her paper earlier in the year.
+Some drama pulls them apart, watching them try to come back together and watching this friendship grow.

 Author: Stacy McAnulty